 Living on your own involves more than paying rent or a mortgage each month.
 Water, electricity, gas, cable, and phone services are just a handful of expenses you may not immediately think of when contemplating the big move.

-In addition, you need to consider renters’ insurance, security deposits, grocery shopping, and association fees – plus personal expenses, such as student loans, auto loans, and any credit card debt you may have built up in college.
+In addition, you need to consider renters’ insurance (using PolicyGenius will help you find the lowest rates), security deposits, grocery shopping, and association fees – plus personal expenses, such as student loans, auto loans, and any credit card debt you may have built up in college.
 If you’re not accustomed to paying your own way and don’t sufficiently educate yourself on the costs of living alone, you may find yourself biting off more than you can chew.

 2. Set Up a Budget